200 nm Magnetic Gold Nanoshells

 In-stock items typically ship from our warehouse within 5 business days.

-200 nm magnetic gold nanoshells have a superparamagnetic core that enables easy manipulation such as separation or concentration.
-Combined with the plasmonic optical properties of the gold shell, these nanoparticles are useful in a variety of therapeutic and diagnostic applications such as biosensors, lateral flow assays, SERS, drug delivery, and photothermal therapy.
+200 nm magnetic gold nanoshells are useful in a variety of therapeutic and diagnostic applications such as biosensors, lateral flow assays, SERS, drug delivery, and photothermal therapy.
+These nanoparticles have a superparamagnetic core that enables easy manipulation such as separation or concentration, and the plasmonic optical properties of a gold nanoshell.

-nanoComposix provides high quality nanomaterials that are precisely engineered and highly characterized.
+nanoComposix provides high quality, monodisperse, and aggregation-free nanomaterials.
 All our products are supplied with a batch-specific Certificate of Analysis including characterization data such as TEM, DLS, Zeta, and UV-Vis.

 Intended for Research Use Only.
 Not for use in diagnostic procedures.
-Contact us for custom formulations, ISO 13485/cGMP compliant materials, or click below for bulk supply requirements.
+Contact us for custom formulations, ISO 13485/cGMP compliant materials, or bulk supply requirements.

 Overview